fuzzylabs/edge-vision-power-estimation/README.md

     --result-csv-path results/resnet18_predictions.csv
 ```

+The [`sample_data`](model_training/sample_data) directory contains a handful of TRT Engine files for you to try.
+These files contain the features used to generate predictions for different CNN models.

+[DagsHub](https://dagshub.com/fuzzylabs/edge-vision-power-estimation/src/main/preprocessed_data) contains `trt_engine_info.json` files for 21 popular CNN models which you can run inference over yourself by downloading and passing to the same inference script above with the `--trt-engine-path` flag.

+---

+**🫵 Inference on Your Custom CNN**

+Coming soon...

+---

 > **Tip:** For more details on running inference see the  [Inference](./model_training/README.md#-inference) section of the [`model_training`](model_training/README.md) README.

 </details>